tournament-js/tournament/README.md

 ```

 ### FFA Elimination
 FFA elimination tournaments consist of FFA matches that are bracketed like a duel elimination tournament.
-The only other main difference is that the number of players advancing can be greater than one.
+The only other main difference is that the number of players per match is greater than two and the number advancing per match advancing can be greater than one.

 ```js
 var ffa = new t.FFA(16, 4, 2); // 16 players in matches of 4, top 2 advancing
 ```

+When using unusual divisions of players into odd numbered groups (that perhaps do not divide cleanly into the remainders), tournament will sometimes reduce the number of advancers for one particular round depending on what's the cleanest approach.
+Try not to be put off though, the algorithm is surprisingly robust and intelligent!

 ## Inspecting Matches
 All tournament types have a `.matches` member that can be inspected and used for UI creation.